NightwindDev/Tweak-Tutorial/p2_syntax.md

 First, we will find the view we are hooking.
 In our case, it is called `_UIStatusBarForegroundView`.
 This view *inherits* from UIView.
 You can check what a view *inherits* its properties from in FLEX by clicking on the (i) button next to the view and then looking at the top bar, where it should say `_UIStatusBarForegroundView`, then `UIView`, then `UIResponder`, and then finally `NSObject`.
 This means that `_UIStatusBarForegroundView` is inheriting its properties from `UIView` which is inheriting them from `UIResponder`, and so forth.
 So say UIView has a "hidden" property... `_UIStatusBarForegroundView` would also have a "hidden" property because it inherits from UIView.

-UIKit only recognizes simple view "types" such as UIView, UIViewController, etc. so we will have to "interface" the view that we are hooking.
+UIKit only recognizes simple classes such as UIView, UIViewController, etc. so we will have to "interface" the view that we are hooking.
 This can be done like so:

 ```objc
 @interface _UIStatusBarForegroundView : UIView // _UIStatusBarForegroundView inherits from UIView